 On the plus side, the rental location is convenient, just outside the entrance.
 It's a good option if you can get around enough to get to the entry gate and if you don't want to handle taking it back to your hotel every evening or worry about charging the battery or other issues.

-Disney's ECVs (like the gray one on the left above) are bigger than some you can rent and they can't go into Downtown Disney - only into the parks and the plaza area between them.
+Disney's ECVs (like the gray one on the left above) are bigger than some you can rent and they can go into Downtown Disney but not outside Disney property.

-See the Current Disney rates and policies for rentals.
-They also ask for a refundable deposit.
+See the Current Disney rates and policies for rentals. but don't be alarmed when you get to there and find prices higher than stated on the website.
+The difference is a refundable deposit that you get back when you return it.
 You'll need a photo ID and to rent an ECV scooter, you must be at least 18 years old.

 On the surface, Disney's rates look higher than other companies in the area, but by the time you add insurance and other fees - or if you need a model that carries more weight - the price differences may be minimal.